Html076/Numeric-Calculator/README.md

-# Projects
+# Numeric Calculator
-Projects created with Html, CSS &amp; JavaScript
+The Calculator is created with Html, CSS &amp; JavaScript